8 sustainable retail ideas to implement in your stores

 Expedited shipping, promising one-day or even one-hour delivery, has fueled consumer demands and expectations for speed.
 While this is great news for consumers who want instant gratification, for the planet this can have devastating consequences.

-Retailers can make smaller, but still meaningful, steps to decrease the environmental impact of deliveries.
+Retailers can take smaller, but still meaningful, steps to decrease the environmental impact of deliveries.
 You could, for example, give your customers more choices, such as claiming extra loyalty points or a discount code if they’re willing to wait a few extra days for delivery.
 This would allow you to ship the item on an ecologically efficient route and schedule – and it would likely save you costs, too.

 8. Set up a sustainability hackathon